dmorse/pscf/doc/user-man/groups.rst

 or "international" notation used the international tables of crystallography, but are given in a format that allows space group names to be written as simple ascii text strings, with no special symbols or subscripts.
-In this format, for example, the space group :math:`Ia\overline{3}d: of the gyroid phase (space group 230) is written as "I a -3 d".
+In this format, for example, the space group :math:`Ia\overline{3}d` of the gyroid phase (space group 230) is written as "I a -3 d".

-The following rules are applied to convert Hermann-Mauguin symbols into text
+**Name conventions**

-strings:
+The following conventions are used to convert standard Hermann-Mauguin space group symbols into text strings:

    * A single space is introduced between different elements of the space group name, with a few exceptions described below.